 every 4.0 release is going to have its own image set for both Ubuntu and Windows containers

-docker run, yet if you don't feel that docker-savvy and would like to make full use of RavenDB docker images we recommend using our scripts.
+docker run, yet if you don't feel that docker-savvy we recommend using our scripts:

 Run Ubuntu-based image: run-ubuntu1604.ps1